Europe & Britain | Destination Guides

 The French Way is just over 790 km and officially starts in St Jean Pied-du-Port (where most routes from other parts of Europe converge).
 Although it begins in France, the route is mostly walked in Spain.

-RELATED CONTENT: 12 Photos that Will Make You Want to Visit Spain This Year
+We think you’ll also like: 12 Photos that Will Make You Want to Visit Spain This Year

 Camino de Finisterre (the Finisterre Way)